Quiver Schur algebras for linear quivers

 Define functors $\Fun\map{A\Mod}{eAe}\Mod$ and $\Gun\map{eAe\Mod}A\Mod$ by

 for $M\in A\Mod$ and $N\in eAe\Mod$, together with the obvious action on morphisms.
-By definition, these functors respect the gradings on both categories.
+Both of these functors are graded because they respect the gradings on both categories.
 In general, however, these functors will not be equivalences between the (graded) module categories of~$A$ and~$eAe$.